Is LinkedIn’s new user experience a perfect example of MobileBest?

 In addition, there are few or no advertisements in the mobile app and web versions, while there are multiple on the desktop web version.
 I wouldn’t expect that to last forever, although ads will almost certainly take different forms in the smaller mobile versions.

-Summing it up: MobileBest
+Summing it up: mobile-first design is MobileBest

 LinkedIn knows that MobileBest does not mean a uniform experience across web, mobile web, and app.
 And you see the results in what the company has created: customized experiences for each.

 That said, there’s likely room to improve in terms of both what LinkedIn presents and how it presents elements.

 Ultimately, Rallo says she’d choose the app, with a few provisos:

 “In general, I like the steps LinkedIn took to create a more customized experience, especially on the native app side.
 However, I would like to see more flexibility from the app to support my goals as my needs change throughout my career cycle.
 Finding connections, writing messages, and saving job listings were all pretty smooth experiences and I could see myself using the native app often for networking on the go.”